 How can my child receive services when the uncertainty of COVID-19 is so high right now?

 We are working very hard to create a safe clean environment for our families.
 Our spacious lobby easily allows for social distancing.
-We are following the mask mandate and require families to use hand sanitizer or wash their hands upon entering the office.
+We are following the recommendations of the CDC regarding masks and require families to use hand sanitizer or wash their hands upon entering the office.
 All surfaces, toys, and materials are cleaned with CDC approved disinfectants.
 We ask our families to monitor their health.
 If a client or his/her family member is showing any signs of illness (including coughs, runny noses, temperatures, diarrhea, etc), to kindly cancel the session or request to switch to teletherapy sessions until all are well.
 Our teletherapy platform is more than a videoconferencing tool.
 It contains many therapy materials, stimulus cards, activities, and games.
 We believe in team work in our office!
 We must all work together to keep each other safe and well!

 How can my child learn speech sound production from a speech/language pathologist who is wearing a mask due to precautions of COVID-19?